ludovicocuoghi/RAG_projects/README.md

-# Retrieval-Augmented Generation with ReRanking (Hosted by Qdrant)
+# Retrieval-Augmented Generation with ReRanking (Hosted via Qdrant)

 ## Overview
 Our project introduces a Retrieval-Augmented Generation (RAG) system, powered by Qdrant, designed to enhance document retrieval and re-ranking capabilities.
 This integration not only improves precision but also optimizes response efficiency, making it ideal for real-time applications across various domains.